Xilinx/xup_compute_acceleration/docs/README.md

     In this lab you will create a Vitis design using the command line.
 The design uses two kernels from the [Vitis Accelerated Libraries](https://xilinx.github.io/Vitis_Libraries/), **image resize** and **image resize & blur**.
 You will run software emulation and test the kernels in hardware.

 1. [**PYNQ Labs**](pynq_labs.md):
-	In this series of labs you will learn how to use PYNQ for easier user of compute acceleration platforms.
+	In this series of labs you will learn how to use PYNQ for easier user of Xilinx compute acceleration platforms.

 ### Advanced labs